Public-Health-Scotland/R-Resources/using SMRA with R.md

 To make an SQL query of the database through RStudio server, you need to use the dbGetQuery function.

-You will need to give the channel name and the SQL query (statement).
+You will need to give the connection name and the SQL query (statement).
 Other parameters are optional.
-The SMRA connection was simply called "channel" in the code above, so we can fill in dbGetQuery (conn=channel, statement=..)
+The SMRA connection was simply called `smra_connection` in the code above, so we can fill in `dbGetQuery(conn = smra_connection, statement = ...`

-When filling in the "statement" argument, you have two choices.
+When filling in the `statement` argument, you have two choices.
  1. Write the SQL query in a separate SQL script file and import it to R
  2. Write the query directly into the statement option in the dbGetQuery function.